sveinbjornt/Platypus/README.md

-Platypus makes it easy for you to share your scripts and programs with those unfamiliar with the command line interface, without any knowledge of the native Mac OS X APIs -- a few clicks and you will have your own Mac OS X graphical program.
+Platypus makes it easy for you to share your scripts and programs with those unfamiliar with the command line interface, without any knowledge of the native Mac OS X APIs -- a few clicks and you can have your own Mac OS X graphical program.
 Creating installers, maintenance applications, login items, launchers, automations and droplets is very easy using Platypus.